roselinetwagiramariya/fashion-magazines-roselinetwagiramariya/README.md

 names in the resulting file need to match the column names in the example below.

 Hints
-- Start building the query piece by piece - starting with the orders table and working out from there.
+- Building the query piece by piece
+- Start with the orders table and work out from there.
+- Filter the orders table on the `orders.order_status` column
 - Join the customers table to the orders table to get the customer's name
 - Join the subscriptions table to the orders table as to get the number of months and subscription length
+- filter the orders on the `subscriptions.description` column
 - Multiply the subscirption price with the subscription length to get the total amount due
 - Format the total amount due as currency using the `PRINTF()` function